daloue12/cohort24work/week-04/assessment/sustainable-foraging/assessmentplan.md

 * The combination of Date, Item, and Forager cannot be duplicated.
 (Cannot forage the same item on the same day.
 It should be tracked as one Forage.)
 * Forage ID is a system-generated GUID (globally unique identifier).
 ## Technical Requirements
 In addition to application features, please add Spring dependency injection to the project.
 You may configure Spring DI with either XML or annotations.
+Recommend using annotations since the remainder of the course focuses on this over XML.

 Generate the kilogram/item report with streams and total value/category report with loops and intermediate variables, but keep the ultimate goal in mind: using data to create accurate reports.
 If one approach gives you too much trouble, use the other to solve the data problem.